Between Paris and Brussels

 Similarly to Jean Bottéro, who in his foundational text Ancestor of the West: Writing, Reasoning, and Religion in Mesopotamia recontextualises the ancient Mesopotamians as the inventors of writing, and through it, the instigators of a new perspective on the universe and a new way of conceiving of, analysing and governing the world, Louis-Cyprien Rials recontextualises the foundations of the war in Iraq and tells us that the history of our globalised world is being written by a ‘narrator’ who is indifferent to the destruction of the cradle of civilisation and who toys with the peoples of the world.

-Finally, Babel is directly inspired by the passage in the Old Testament in which the peoples of the world defied God by trying to build a tower that would touch the sky, whereupon God punished them by making them speak different languages so that they could no longer understand each other.
-Here, Louis-Cyprien Rials films the remnants of the ziggurat of Borsippa [3] just outside Babylon.
+The film Babel presented in Fondation explores this theme and offers a perspective on vestiges of the past and how they are used today in political, religious, and cultural propaganda.
+The video is directly inspired by the passage in the Old Testament in which the peoples of the world defied God by trying to build a tower that would touch the sky, whereupon God punished them by making them speak different languages so that they could no longer understand each other.
+Here, Louis-Cyprien Rials films the remnants of the ziggurat of Borsippa [1] just outside Babylon.
 The camera circles the ruins while ascending to the sky while voices say the same phrase in different languages, cancelling each other out until all that’s left is a hubbub in which no-one can distinguish anything anymore.

 Like in many of the artist’s works, we are meant to apply different levels of interpretation to what we see.
 No-one truly knows where the remains of the tower of Babel are located.
 Another site now seems a more likely candidate, and we know that the one illustrated in nineteenth century engravings is not the right one.
 Late nineteenth century archaeologists, having discovered the ruins of the Borsippa ziggurat, which today looks like a ruined tower, assumed that they had found the remnants of the biblical edifice.
 However, the numerous engravings that exist of the twisted minaret of the mosque of Samarra could be the forerunners of our present-day idea of what the tower of Babel looked like.
 Popular beliefs often take over, even in terms of depictions.
 In which realm of the imagination did this particular belief take hold and how did it propagate?
 And to what end?